Connected and Respected

-Connected and Respected is a collaborative studio album by Vallejo, California rappers/cousins E-40 and B-Legit of The Click.
-It was released on April 6, 2018 via Heavy On The Grind Entertainment.
+Connected and Respected is a collaborative studio album by American rappers/cousins E-40 and B-Legit of The Click.
+It was released on April 6, 2018, by Heavy on the Grind Entertainment.
 It is featured guest appearances from Stressmatic of The Federation, P-Lo of The HBK Gang, Ocky, Uncle Murda, 4rAx, Decadez, JT The 4th, Prohoezak, Rexx Life Raj and The Click.